Nexopia: Criticism

 Nexopia was criticized by parent groups, who blamed their children's problems on the website and tried to have it shut down.
 This forced the site to become more strict about user posts.

 Nexopia became a target for online predators.
-Since a user's profile can be completely open to the public, profile images and information are viewable.
-Users may post personal information such as their address, telephone number, family members, relationship status and school.
+Since a user's profile could be completely open to the public, profile images and information were viewable.
+Users could post personal information such as their address, telephone number, family members, relationship status and school.

 Online spam increased such as through "dummy" accounts that spam users, linking them to websites containing porn or malicious information.
-Users who do not follow the rules may get a simple ban from the website or have their account "frozen".
+Users who did not follow the rules could get a simple ban from the website or have their account "frozen".

 In March 2012, the website was found to be in violation of federal privacy laws by keeping personal information indefinitely.
 As of November 2012, Nexopia was working with the Privacy Commissioner to ensure regulatory compliance.

 The site was used by convicted serial killer Cody Legebokoff, who met one victim, fifteen year old Loren Leslie, there.

 Membership

-Users with free accounts have access to standard features, such as forum posting, private messaging, user profiles with comments, photo uploading, a user blog and an image gallery.
-Monthly paid subscriptions are offered at $5 to fee gain access to extra features such as advanced user search, forum creation, increased media gallery capacity and online file storage, and the removal of ads.
+Users with free accounts had access to standard features, such as forum posting, private messaging, user profiles with comments, photo uploading, a user blog and an image gallery.
+Monthly paid subscriptions were offered at $5 to fee gain access to extra features such as advanced user search, forum creation, increased media gallery capacity and online file storage, and the removal of ads.